smithy-lang/smithy-vscode/README.md

 ### VS Code

-This extension and the Smithy Language Server are not yet published.
-To use this extension, publish the Language Server locally before manually installing the Extension with the following steps:
+This extension is not yet published.
+To use this extension, manually installing the Extension with the following steps:
-* Clone the Language Server locally:
-`git clone https://github.com/awslabs/smithy-language-server.git && cd smithy-language-server`
-* Build and publish it locally: `./gradlew build publishToMavenLocal`
 * Clone the Extension: `git clone https://github.com/awslabs/smithy-vscode.git && cd smithy-vscode`
 * Run npm commands to install:
 `npm install && npm run install-plugin`